Christmas with Penguin

 Robin Yassin-Kassab was born in Britain to a Syrian father and English mother.
-He graduated from Oxford University and travelled extensively, working as a journalist in Pakistan before moving to Oman where he now teaches English.
+He graduated from Oxford University and travelled extensively, working as a journalist in Pakistan before moving to Oman where he taught English.
+He now lives in Scotland.

 Simon Yates has climbed extensively in the Himalayas and the Andes, and travelled through India, Kazakhstan and Australia.
 His first book, Against the Wall, was runner-up for the Boardman Tasker Award for mountain literature.

 Dame Frances Yates achieved a world-wide reputation as an historian.
 She was Reader in the History of the Renaissance at the Warburg Institute of the University of London and gained many academic honours.
 In 1972 she was appointed OBE and in 1977 DBE.
 Her publications include Giordano Bruno and the Hermetic Tradition, Theatre of the World, The Rosicrucian Enlightenment, and Shakespeare's Last Plays.
 Frances Yates died in 1981.